 Clary Sage Oil

 To use this essential oil, mix a few drops with a carrier oil such as olive or coconut oil and apply to areas where pain relief is needed.
-Alternatively, diffuse three or four drops in a room diffuser to reduce stress or negative thoughts.
+Alternatively, diffuse 3 or 4 drops in a room diffuser to reduce stress or negative thoughts.

 Bergamot essential oil has proven effective in delivering relief from compulsive behavior or anxiety.
 It is often used in conjunction with treatment for cocaine and heroin addiction because of its calming effect.
 The oil also helps relieve tension and regulate appetite.